Marko Rupnik

 Marko Ivan Rupnik (born 28 November 1954) is a Slovenian Catholic priest, theologian, mosaic artist, former Jesuit, and alleged rapist.
 Among the churches he has decorated around the world are the Saint John Paul II National Shrine in Washington D.C., the Redemptoris Mater Chapel in the Vatican's Apostolic Palace, the Sanctuary of Our Lady of Lourdes, the Sanctuary of Fátima, the Sanctuary of Saint Pio of Pietrelcina, the Almudena Cathedral in Madrid.
-He was the director of Centro Aletti in Rome and was a theological student of Tomáš Špidlík.
+He was the director of Centro Aletti in Rome.

 In December 2022, Rupnik's excommunication due to the ecclesiastical crime of absolution of an accomplice and allegations about sexual misconduct became public knowledge.
 He was expelled from the Society of Jesus on 15 June 2023, for "stubborn refusal to observe the vow of obedience", by decree of the superior general Arturo Sosa.
 In October 2023, the Vatican case against Rupnik was reopened.

 Early life and education

 Rupnik was born 28 November 1954 to Ivan and Ivanka Kaucic in Zadlog, a village in the Municipality of Idrija, in western Slovenia, at the time part of Yugoslavia.
 After finishing elementary school in Idrija, Rupnik continued his secondary education at the Minor Seminary in Vipava.

 In 1973 Rupnik joined the Society of Jesus.
 After completing his novitiate, he studied philosophy at the Theological Seminary of Ljubljana, and then in 1977 enrolled at the Academy of Fine Arts in Rome, where he studied painting, graduating in 1981.
 He then enrolled in the theology program at the Pontifical Gregorian University in Rome.

 In 1985 Rupnik was ordained a priest in Koper, but continued to study at the Gregorian, specializing now in missiology.
 From 1987 to 1991, he lived in Gorizia, in the Jesuit center Stella Matutina, where he worked while also writing his dissertation.
 In 1991 he received his doctorate in missiology from the Gregorian, with his thesis on "The Theological Missionary Meaning of Art in the Writings of Vjačeslav Ivanovič Ivanov".